 - browse the API documentation online.

-- look at the README.
+- look at the github project.

 - download the latest (0.1.3) release.
 The race condition tester is not working on most platforms, but the core code works when tested manually.